Civil Service Code of Practice for the Employment of People with Disabilities

 The Civil Service is strongly committed to the development and implementation of improved measures to promote and support the employment of individuals with disabilities.

-A Code of practice “Code of practice for the employment of people with disability in the Civil Service” on the employment of people with a disability in the Civil Service can be accessed in the Related Topics Box on this page.
+A Code of practice “Code of practice for the employment of people with disability in the Civil Service” on the employment of people with a disability in the Civil Service.

 Disability Liaison Officer